saltyorg/docs/docs/saltbox/upgrade/role-refactor.md

     bazarr4k_themepark_theme: "maroon"
     ```

-    1. Reminder: variables in this form were considered role-scoped prior to Role Refactor, since the prefix matches the role name.
+    1. Reminder: variables in this pattern were considered role-scoped prior to Role Refactor, since the prefix matches the role name.

     2. Same here.

     Becomes: